crocoder7/crocoder7.github.io/_posts/2023-11-27-PrometheusJvmMetric.md

      protocol: TCP
      targetPort: 8080
 ```
-This is what the service object configuration should be like.
+This is what the service object configuration should be like. <br>

 * References
   * [Medium](https://medium.com/@damindubandara/configuring-jvm-monitoring-dashboard-in-grafana-using-spring-boot-actuator-with-prometheus-and-e7142b5e4c81)